 3. Use an Ice Bath

 Much of the reason why paint loses so much water is the heat, not necessarily direct sunlight.
 You can help slow down the evaporation process by adding ice to the paint tray.
-Layer ice in the bottom of the paint tray and set a disposable liner on top of it to hold the paint.
+Layer ice at the bottom of the paint tray and set a disposable liner on top of it to hold the paint.
 By doing this and keeping the paint out of direct sunlight, the cool paint won’t lose as much water over time.

 4. Prepare Surfaces Properly